inetss/django-skeleton/README.md

 `ln -s settings_live.py src/project/settings_local.py`

-## Initial urlpatterns, view, model and templates
+## Initial urlpatterns, model and view

 These are just some sane defaults to start with.

+## Django and Jinja2 templates

+You can put your Django templates into `templates/` and Jinja2 templates into `jinja2/`.
+If you don't need Jinja2, you can get remove the references in `project.settings.TEMPLATES` and `requirements.txt`, and delete `src/project/jinja2.py`

 ## Static files folder `static/`